YeonwooSung/CS3104P01/Readme.md

 This means that if the source file is a directory, mycp should be able to copy all files in the source directory.

+### mycat

+The mycat is a system utility similar to a command-line tool "cat.
+The mycat should concat given files and print out it via stdout stream.
+If there is no command line argument, mycat should be able to read the user input and print out it.

 ## Design & Implementation

 ### myls